What are character archetypes?

 The Everyman (or woman!) is one of the most relatable character archetypes in that they could be literally anyone.
 They have no special powers, and they’re just a regular down-to-earth person.
 They’re well-liked but can sometimes be overlooked, simply because they are so normal – however, sometimes their circumstances will dictate that they must act heroically.
 Bilbo Baggins from The Lord of the Rings is a classic Everyman, a character who is completely unremarkable, yet achieves remarkable things.

 9. The Explorer

 The Explorer is curious about the world, always striving to see and do more.
 They’re independent, self-motivated and courageous – but on the flip side, they can be unreliable and never satisfied with where they are or what they’re doing.
 Others may not trust them due to their flighty nature, and they might find it hard to fit in with others.
-Indiana Jones is perhaps the ultimate Explorer archetype, while Sherlock Holmes is a good literary example of someone who is never satisfied and doesn’t quite fit in.
+Indiana Jones or Lara Croft are perhaps the ultimate Explorer archetypes, while Sherlock Holmes is a good literary example of someone who is never satisfied and doesn’t quite fit in.

 10. The Jester

 The Jester provides comic relief.
 They’re the life and soul of the party, get along with everyone, and want people to have a good time – but they’re not just a light-hearted character.
 Their outspokenness means they can also bring life to important truths which other people may be too reserved to voice.
 However, they can also come across as superficial at times, usually because they’re unwilling to reveal their true self and tend to keep things surface-level.
 Bottom from A Midsummer Night's Dream is a classic example of the Jester, who literally becomes a donkey in the second half of the play.
 The Fool in King Lear is another example of a Jester character – he is loyal to the king, and because of this unwavering commitment, he’s also able to point out the king’s flaws like no one else.

 11. The Caregiver